JorgenBrattang/staying-healthy/README.md

 <a href="https://jorgenbrattang.github.io/staying-healthy/" title="Link to live website" rel="nofollow">View live website here!</a>

-Staying Healthy is for people's awareness of using stretching and the basic knowledge of anatomy, to get a better understanding how important it is for our health.
+Staying Healthy is for user's awareness of using stretching and the basic knowledge of anatomy, to get a better understanding how important it is for our health.

 Here will you find the basic knowledge to get started on the journey of better understanding: